-The following topics are prohibited and out of bounds during meetings of bodies, committees, working groups or other forms of cooperation within VDMA, particularly if information on these topics is exchanged between companies which might be considered as competitors:
+The following topics are prohibited and out of bounds during meetings of bodies, committees, working groups or other forms of cooperation within VDMA, particularly as far as information on these topics is exchanged between companies which might be considered as competitors:

+Sale prices, rates, (intended) price adjustments, recommended prices, discounts, mark-ups and other price-related topics concerning products or services of member companies;

+Division/sharing of the market, e.g. by allocating a specific geographical area, specific customers or specific groups of customers to specific members;

+Restriction of production or sales;

+Pre-consultations with respect to responses to invitations to tender of potential clients;

+Charging on offer costs of competitors in one's own offer;

-- Sale prices, rates, (intended) price adjustments, recommended prices, discounts, mark-ups and other price-related topics concerning products or services of companies; - Division/sharing of the market, e.g. by allocating a specific geographical area, specific customers or specific groups of customers to specific companies; - Restriction of production or sales; - Pre-consultations between competitors when responding to invitations to tender (in tender procedures with both public and private purchasers), or when responding to other customer requests; - Agreeing that all competitors add a surcharge to their bid (which would then be used for "compensating" the bidding costs of those companies that would not win the tender); - Exchanging market information by the individual members and companies, i.e. information about production, turnover, sales, costs, investments, divestments, R&D expenses and other information, as far as this is related to specific (categories of) products or services, that may be regarded as commercially sensitive information: - Publishing of the average price or of the price bandwidth within the sector; - Exclusivity for specific members or companies to
+Exchanging market information by the individual members, i.e. information about production, turnover, sales, investments, divestments, R&D expenses and other information, as far as this is related to specific (categories of) products or services, that may be regarded as commercially sensitive information; Publishing of the average price or of the price bandwidth within the sector;

-Topics That Might Present A Problem
+B. TOPICS THAT MIGHT PRESENT A PROBLEM

-The following topics might present a problem from a competition law perspective, especially in a highly concentrated market (i.e. a market with only few players).
-This means that these topics shall only be discussed within VDMA in proper consultation with an expert in the field of competition law:
+The following topics might, under certain circumstances, present a problem from a competition law point of view, but especially in a highly concentrated, oligopolistic market (i.e. a market with only few players).
+This means that these topics shall at all times only be discussed within the context of VDMA in proper consultation with an expert in the field of competition law:

-- General terms and conditions of sale and delivery.
-If these pertain to sensitive competitive parameters (e.g. prices, rates, manner of indexation, on-charging specific costs) or if the use of the conditions is mandatory, the competition authorities may object; - Restrictions on participating in trade fairs.
-As a general rule, each company should be free to participate in any trade fair it likes and companies must not be asked to boycott any trade fair.
+General terms and conditions of sale and delivery.
+If these pertain to sensitive competitive parameters (e.g. prices, rates, manner of indexation, on-charging specific costs) or if the use of the conditions is mandatory, the competition authorities may object;

+Restrictions on participating in trade fairs.
+As a general rule, each company should be free to participate in any trade fair it likes and companies should not be asked to boycott any trade fair.
 Restrictions to this freedom to participate are only allowed under specific conditions.
-Collective bargaining by the members of VDMA or by companies to obtain a better price or other conditions from the trade fair organisation will normally not constitute a problem under competition law; - Quality labels/membership criteria.
-For as long as the use of the quality label or membership of VDMA or a trade association does not offer substantial competitive advantages to the members in the market (e.g. through information or due to customer demands), there are no objections to this from a competition law point of view.
-As soon as there are substantial competitive advantages, these schemes must satisfy specific criteria; - The secretariat of VDMA is allowed, in principle, to collect commercial information about individual members and companies on their sales volumes and competition occurs: General cyclical economic data and business climate, as long as discussions on these topics do not relate to any individual company's behaviour; These discussions focus on the macro level and do not affect any company's behaviour in the market;
+Collective bargaining by the members of VDMA to obtain a better price or other conditions from the trade fair organisation does not constitute a problem under competition law;

+Schemes for recognition/membership criteria.
+For as long as recognition or membership of VDMA does not play a decisive part for the potential customer when choosing a product or service, there are no objections to this from a competition law point of view.
+As soon as the customer does find this important, however, these schemes must satisfy specific criteria; The secretariat of VDMA is allowed, in principle, to collect commercial information about individual companies and to make this information available to the members in an aggregated manner.
+It must in any event be absolutely guaranteed that no information on individual companies can be deducted from this aggregate information.
+In some countries the national competition authorities will only allow such statistics systems if the collected information can be qualified as sufficiently historical, e.g. (depending on the circumstances) presenting data of at least one year before, and/or if the information is made publicly available.

+C. TOPICS THAT DO NOT PRESENT A PROBLEM

-Present A Problem The following topics constitute the core business of most of VDMA's activities and discussions and consultations on these topics do normally not present any problem under competition law, provided that the topics mentioned under A. are not touched upon and no risk of restricting
+The following topics constitute the core business of most of VDMA's activities and discussions and consultations on these topics do normally not present any problem under competition law, provided that the topics mentioned under A. are not touched upon: